 The following resources provide information on this subject.

-Michael Jeffreys is a speaker and author of several books.
-The material for this lesson was taken from his book Success Secrets of the Motivational Superstars.
-You can reach Michael at firstname.lastname@example.org.
+In the 1980s, Michael Jeffreys was an aspiring magician who sought to become a motivational speaker.
+He interviewed a number of well-known speakers to learn about the topic.
+Now, he is a professional speaker and author of several books.
+Material for this lesson was taken from his book Success Secrets of the Motivational Superstars.

 Success Secrets of the Motivational Superstars: America's Greatest Speakers Reveal Their Secrets by Michael Jeffreys, Prima Publishing (1996) $17.00